The Must-Dos in the Fiordland National Park!

 1. Cruise in Doubtful Sound

 Location: Trips depart from Lake Manapouri with Real Journeys (more info on Viator and Tripadvisor), about 20 minutes drive down State Highway 95 from Te Anau.
 Alternatively, there is the option to be picked up from Te Anau with Real Journeys (more info on Viator and Tripadvisor).

 2. Tramp the Hollyford Track

-Location: The Hollyford Track starts at the Lower Hollyford Road, a side road off the Milford Sound Road about 87km from Te Anau.
+Location: The Hollyford Track starts at the Lower Hollyford Road, a side road off the Milford Sound Road about 87km (54 miles) from Te Anau.
 The track can be walked as a return track or transport can be organised at either end.
-Guided hikes and helicopter transfers are also available.
+Guided hikes and helicopter transfers are also available on Viator and Tripadvisor.

 The road between Te Anau and Milford Sound is said to be one of the most scenic roads in New Zealand so it should definitely be at the top of your list of things to do in Fiordland.
-Not only that, but there are lots of short walks and viewpoints along the way making it well worth taking a whole day to complete.
+Not only that but there are lots of short walks and viewpoints along the way making it well worth taking a whole day to complete.
 Do a nature walk at Lake Gunn, see the Mirror Lakes, walk to The Chasm, embrace the views of the Eglinton Valley, and so much more!
-Take a look at our 15 Stops You Cant Miss on the Road to Milford Sound for ideas.
+Take a look at our 15 Stops You Can’t Miss on the Road to Milford Sound for ideas.

 Location: State Highway 94 between Te Anau and Milford Sound.